 Freelancers also fail to integrate into the company culture which is an important requirement at the outset.
 They might seem like a cost-effective development solution, they actually pose a bigger financial threat to your startup.

-The biggest issue with hiring freelancers is that it takes a lot of time and resources to vet the available talent.
-Staff augmentation solves that problem by providing access to pre-vetted, well-qualified resources on a short term basis to meet specific business objectives.
+The biggest issue with recruiting freelancers is that it takes a lot of time and resources to vet the available talent.
+Staff augmentation solves that problem by providing access to pre-vetted, well-qualified resources on a short-term basis to meet specific business objectives.

 IT staff augmentation removes the risk associated with hiring freelance developers and the high cost associated with hiring full-time developers making it a win-win situation for all.

-As growth kicks in, the startup flourishes and the cash starts to flow in, you can always scale up and hire full-time developers to take the journey onwards.
+As growth kicks in, the startup flourishes and the cash starts to flow in, you can always scale up and hire developers to take the journey onward.

-Having a team of talented developers in-house gives you a distinct business advantage.
+Hiring in-house developers gives you a distinct business advantage.
 Not only do the developers you hire have greater accountability, but you also have higher control over the project and its management.

 How do you source passive talent and recruit them to work on your project?
-Be where the developers are.
+But where to hire developers for your startup?

-1. Developer events: Developer conferences, hackathons and tech events are places you can connect directly with the tech talent.
+a.
+Developer Events: Developer conferences, hackathons, and tech events are places where you can connect directly with the tech talent.
 Hone your pitch, tell them about the problem that your startup intends to solve and why it matters.
 Strike a chord in conversation and you are effectively one step closer to finding the right talent for your startup.

-2. Online developer communities: Online repositories like Github and Stack Overflow are another great place to connect with tech talent.
-Software developers frequently upload samples of their work and the code they have written on these platforms.
+b.
+Online Developer Communities: Online repositories like Github and Stack Overflow are another great place to connect with tech talent.
+Developers frequently upload samples of their work and the code they have written on these platforms.
 You can not only make meaningful connections here but also get valuable insights into their coding prowess and ensure that the code written isn’t messy.